Jeff Koons: Art market

 Koons is widely collected in America and Europe, where some collectors acquire his work in depth.
-Eli Broad has 24 pieces, and Dakis Joannou owns some 38 works from all stages of the artist's career.
+Eli Broad had 24 pieces, and Dakis Joannou owns some 38 works from all stages of the artist's career.

 Koons has been represented by dealers such as Mary Boone (1979–1980), Sonnabend Gallery (1986–2021), Galerie Max Hetzler, Jérôme de Noirmont and Gagosian Gallery.
 The exclusive right to the primary sale of the "Celebration" series was long held by Gagosian Gallery, his dominant dealer for many years.
 Since 2021, Pace Gallery has been representing Koons exclusively worldwide.

-Many of Koons' works have been sold privately at auctions.
+Many of Koons's works have been sold privately at auctions.
 His auction records have primarily been achieved from his sculptures (especially those from his Celebration series), whereas his paintings are less popular.
 In 2001, one of his three Michael Jackson and Bubbles porcelain sculptures sold for US$5.6 million.
 On November 14, 2007, Hanging Heart (Magenta/Gold) from the collection of Adam Lindemann, one of five in different colors, sold at Sotheby's New York for US$23.6 million becoming, at the time, the most expensive piece by a living artist ever auctioned.
 It was bought by the Gagosian Gallery in New York, which the previous day had purchased another Koons sculpture, Diamond (Blue), for US$11.8 million from Christie's London.
 Gagosian appears to have bought both Celebration series works on behalf of Ukrainian steel oligarch Victor Pinchuk.
 In July 2008, his 11-foot (3.3 meter) Balloon Flower (Magenta) (1995–2000) from the collection of Howard and Cindy Rachofsky also sold at Christie's London for an auction record of US$25.7 million.
 In total, Koons was the top-selling artist at auction with €81.3 million of sales in the year to June 2008.